MatthBusby/Kubernetes_Cloudguard/README.md

 ## Setup

-For all components in this demo to work, you must have Log.IC enabled for Kubernets in Check Point CSPM. <br>
+For all components in this demo to work, you must have Log.IC enabled for Kubernets in Check Point CSPM. <br><br>
 <b> Note: This was designed for Check Point employees.</b> If you want to run the CI/CD pipeline and you are not a Checkpoint employee, you will need to modify line 58 in the [build.yml](.github/workflows/build.yml)

 ### Microsoft Azure